praegus/fitnesse-bootstrap-plus-theme/readme.md

 * Tooltips can now contain links

-you can add a link to your tooltip by adding a simple <a href="link">link text<a/> html tag to your tooltip.
+You can add a link to your tooltip by adding a simple link html tag to your tooltip.